A lot of people talk about ‘brand awareness’ – people both inside and outside of the marketing department – without really thinking it through.

-Whilst it is true that keeping your company name front-of-mind is important for large organisations (who compete for mind share of busy consumers), their budgets are huge.
-However, the combined effect of omnichannel marketing does generate sales – although it’s virtually impossible to say with certainty which individual channel convinced the consumer to buy.
+While it’s true that keeping your company name front-of-mind is important for large organisations (who compete for the mindshare of busy consumers), we must remember their budgets are enormous.

 For most firms, their modest marketing budgets are just too small to generate anything like brand awareness (I would suggest if your budget is less than £250,000 you need to concentrate on direct sales and lead generation).